 59. Reduced Need for Medical Care

 Health is a blessing but can also be a curse when it costs hundreds.
-Researchers found that people who meditated consistently experienced a decrease in medical care fees after five years of practicing.18
+Researchers found that people who meditated consistently experienced a decrease in medical care fees after five years of practicing.

 “Mental stress undermines physical performance,” said Bob Roth, the David Lynch Foundation’s CEO.
 “Stress weakens resilience and resolve and fuels anxiety and fatigue.”
-Is no wonder that meditation, by increasing energy, focus and power, can help us to endure that hour of cardio swimmingly.
+It is no wonder that meditation, by increasing energy, focus, and power, can help us to endure that hour of cardio swimmingly.

 61. Regulates Respiratory Rate